Navigating Property Management Fees in Brisbane

 Lease renewal fee

 Some agencies charge a fee when an existing tenant signs a new lease.
-This is generally lower than a letting fee, as the process is simpler.
+This is generally lower than a letting fee.

 Additional fees